uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 Note that the task `'Write a task app'` is now linked to both the `'Learn web development'` and the `'Gain practical experience'` project.

-To query the data, we now need to perform a join over multiple tables:
+To query the data, we would need to perform a join over multiple tables:

 ```sql
 select p.name as project_name, t.title as task_title, t.status as task_status